-Leukemia is a type of cancer that affects the blood cells, so it doesn’t cause tumors to form like in other cancers.
-It usually impacts white blood cells.
+Leukemia is a type of cancer that affects the blood cells, usually white blood cells.
+It doesn’t cause tumors like other cancers.

 There are four main types of leukemia.
 The types are based on whether the leukemia spreads slowly (chronic leukemias) or quickly (acute leukemias) and where the leukemia starts.

 The four main types are: